Welcome to Harlands Community

 Level 1 Phonics - Nursery

-Phase One of Letters and Sounds concentrates on developing children’s speaking and listening skills and lays the foundations for the phonic work which starts in Phase 2.
-The emphasis during Phase 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
+Level 1 concentrates on developing children’s speaking and listening skills and lays the foundations for the phonic work which starts in Level 2.
+The emphasis during Level 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.

-The activities introduced in Phase 1 are intended to continue throughout the following phases, as lots of practice is needed before children will become confident in their phonic knowledge and skills.
+The activities introduced in Level 1 are intended to continue throughout the following phases, as lots of practise is needed before children will become confident in their phonic knowledge and skills.

 Phase 1 is divided into seven aspects: